Written by: Prachi Sharma

 Sources

-Author
+About the Author

 Prachi Sharma

-Meet our blog writer Prachi who has a knack for writing and delights in exploring the world through her words.
+Meet Prachi, she has a knack for writing and delights in exploring the world through her words.
 With a passion for making complex and significant concepts accessible to a wider audience, she seeks to bridge the gap between science and everyday life.
 When not writing, you can find her reading a good book, experimenting with new recipes, or exploring nature trails.